-- a balanced economy of tourism, recreation, agriculture, residential, commercial, and industrial uses as a means of providing diverse opportunities for employment. - 4. innovative employment opportunities in a variety of sectors. - 5. agricultural opportunities, while fostering an environment for innovative agricultural support services. - 6. continued promotion of Strathcona County locally, nationally and internationally as a place that is open for business and investment. - 7. promotion of the County's unique rural/urban character. - 8. opportunities for locally owned small businesses.
+- a balanced economy of tourism, recreation, agriculture, residential, commercial, and industrial uses as a means of providing diverse opportunities for employment. - innovative employment opportunities in a 4. variety of sectors. - 5. agricultural opportunities, while fostering an environment for innovative agricultural support services. - continued promotion of Strathcona County locally, nationally and internationally as a place that is open for business and investment. - promotion of the County's unique rural/urban character. - opportunities for locally owned small businesses.

-Promote opportunities for petrochemical cluster development by encouraging:
+Promote opportunities for petrochemical cluster

-- 9. a diversified energy sector. - 10. the identification of opportunities for expansion and diversification of existing petrochemical cluster.
+- 10. the identification of opportunities for expansion and diversification of existing